 Offset Motor Mount

-I added stiffening ribs to the motor mount plate as requested by several people.
+I removed the motor mount plate as the stock mount foam is very weak.
+Please see the power section above.
 Parts list below is updated.

 I added two 2.55mm holes with bosses to the bottom of the mount which you can tap to M3 so you can use nylon screws to hold it down.
 I originally had it glued down with contact cement which came loose.